Propulsion-Free Satellites {© 01/05/19}

 A) If the shortest elapsed time between signal transmission and reception is important, this will mean that you need to keep the apogee radius as small as possible

-A calculation example for each of the above options is provided below (see Table below):
+A calculation example for each of the above options is provided in the Table below:

 Before calculating, we must define the immoveable constants: